ga-wdi-boston/git-basics-practice/README.md

 optional.

-It's a solid overview of all of the commands that we've learned and an introduction to common patterns that developers use to save their work with git.
+It's a solid overview of all of the commands that we've learned and an introduction to common patterns that developers use to save their work with Git.
 Pay particular attention to the "Feature Branch Workflow" section.
 It's okay if you don't understand the workflows themselves.
 For now, focus on how the commands are being used and how the changes are visualized.
 This should take